junjizhi/emacstil.com/_posts/2022-02-14-open-orgcapture-buffer-in-a-new-frame.md

 date: '2022-02-14 19:19:34 -0500'
 categories: [til]
 comments: true
+excerpt: 'We can let org-capture to always a full frame / maximized window to minimize distractions without disrupting my current frame.'
 ---
 By default, org-capture opens a popup buffer at the end of current window, and allows to type in the content.
 But I find the current buffer